VincentPauley/vinnies-cards/README.md

 [X] - card type table
 [X] - single player can become typed instead.
+[ ] - long term model consideration: don't want to enter duplicate full records for the same card I have many of, so instead create a table for mapping cards that I already have to the id of a card record.

 [ ] - series type needed (in data just need in from) ... which can join to brand/year/product(mlb... etc)